Top to bottom, Mets have embraced the team concept on way to magical NLCS run

 “I think communication is a huge aspect of that,” Nimmo said Friday.
 “That’s something that David and Steve are really big on, and I think that’s part of the reason they picked Carlos as well.
 Because they communicated really easily and well with him, and then he communicates well with the players.
 I think that’s a huge part in building a successful team.”

-Nimmo described the blend of Cohen’s business acumen, Stearns’ roster-construction expertise and Mendoza’s clubhouse feel as a “successful recipe” for what the Mets have cooked up so far this October.
-By no means is harmony a requirement for winning titles — plenty of dysfunctional teams have squabbled their way to championship rings.
-But the '24 Mets have risen above their recent Flushing predecessors, in part, due to everyone being on the same page.
+By no means is harmony a requirement for winning titles.
+Plenty of dysfunctional teams have squabbled their way to championship rings.
+But the 2024 Mets have risen above their recent Flushing predecessors in part because of everyone being on the same page.
 And Mendoza has been a great messenger at field level, from the 0-5 start to now being four wins from the World Series.

-“He’s been fantastic,” Pete Alonso said.
+“He’s been fantastic,” Alonso said.
 “And not just with Carlos, but the amount of support that we’ve had internally.
 Just having that unwavering support — even through the rough times during the season, he’s always had trust in his guys.
 Now that we’re here in this position, why change?
 He’s done a great job so far.”

-Citi Field, and Shea before it, had always been a tricky place to navigate, a perilous place for executives and players, where the Flushing Bay landfill always seemed to be shifting underneath them.
+Citi Field, and Shea Stadium before it, had always been a tricky place to navigate, a perilous place for executives and players, where the Flushing Bay landfill always seemed to be shifting underneath them.
 No longer is Mr. Smile an ironic term.
 These happy times are real.

-“I've never said so many ‘I love yous to that many guys,’ “ Lindor said after Wednesday’s clubhouse celebration.
+“I’ve never said so many ‘I love yous’ to that many guys,” Lindor said after Wednesday’s clubhouse celebration.
 “I’ve said it to them the whole year.
 I think I probably said I think 26 ‘I love yous’ so far.”

 In other words, there’s plenty of hugs to go around.